 RSO, Australian Government and Fiji Government partner on workshop to support Fiji’s strengthened response to trafficking in persons

-From 12-14 June 2024, the Regional Support Office (RSO), in partnership with the Australian Attorney-General’s Department and Fiji Ministry of Home Affairs and Immigration delivered a capacity-building workshop “Tackling human trafficking in Fiji: Legislation, policy and awareness raising for frontline officials and communities” in Suva, Fiji.
+The Regional Support Office (RSO), in partnership with the Australian Attorney-General’s Department and Fiji Ministry of Home Affairs and Immigration delivered a capacity-building workshop “Tackling human trafficking in Fiji: Legislation, policy and awareness raising for frontline officials and communities”.

 Over the course of three days, approximately 40 government officials, together with civil society and international partners, discussed trafficking trends, challenges and opportunities for coordinated action.
 The workshop concluded with practical training delivered by the Australian Federal Police and the Australian Border Force on the identification of indicators of trafficking in persons at the border and in the community.